 Rule 5160:1-2-08 | Medicaid: individual responsibilities.

-(A) This rule describes the responsibilities of an individual, or someone acting on his or her behalf, who is applying for or receiving medical assistance.
+(A) This rule describes the responsibilities of an individual, or someone acting on an individual's behalf, who is applying for or receiving medical assistance.

 (B) Individual responsibilities.